needle-mirror/com.unity.ai.generators/Documentation~/Sprite/generate-sprite.md

       For more information on custom seed, refer to [Use custom seed to generate consistent sprites](xref:custom-seed).
 1. Select **Generate**.

+The button label displays the Unity Points cost for generating the asset.
+This number shows how many Unity Points will be deducted when you use the feature.

 The generated sprite appears in the **Generations** panel and the **Inspector** window.
 You can click the **Generate** button in the **Inspector** to open the Sprite Generator window.
 For more information, refer to [Generate window](xref:generate-window-sprite).

 Hover over a sprite the **Generations** panel to view details, such as the model used and prompt settings.